pvangoor/pvangoor.github.io/_posts/2024-02-12-quaternions.markdown

 v &=  \frac{\arctan(r^{-1} \vert u \vert)}{\vert u \vert} u
 \end{aligned} $$

-Rather than substitute this back into the formula for $e^s$, we observe that the norm of both sides of the original equation satisfies
+Rather than substitute this back into the formula for $$e^s$$, we observe that the norm of both sides of the original equation satisfies

 $$ \begin{aligned}
 \vert q \vert &= \vert \exp(w) \vert, \\